opencybersecurityalliance/kestrel-lang/docs/language/commands.rst

 Kestrel Command
 ===============

-A Kestrel command describes a :ref:`language/tac:hunt step`.
-All Kestrel commands can be put in one of the five :ref:`language/tac:hunt step` categories:
+A Kestrel command describes a :ref:`language/tac:hunt step` in one of the five categories:

 #.
 Retrieval: ``GET``, ``FIND``, ``NEW``.
 #.
 Transformation: ``SORT``, ``GROUP``.